 The Company operates as an integrated oil refining and marketing company in the Philippines and Malaysia, both of which the Company believes have favorable oil industry dynamics.
-The EIU projects GDP growth of 6.8% for the Philippines in 2021, 5.8% in 2022 and 6.6% in 2023, which provides a favorable economic environment to support energy and petroleum products demand growth in the country.
-In addition, the Philippines has one of the lowest per capita car ownership in the region, and consequently, among the lowest fuel consumption in the region, at 1.6 bbl and 0.6 bbl per capita in 2019 and the first half of 2020, respectively.
-The Company believes this presents potential room for growth that Philippines fuel retailers can capitalize upon.
+The IMF projects GDP growth of 6.9% for the Philippines in 2021 and 6.5% in 2022 and 2023, which provides a favorable economic environment to support energy and petroleum products demand growth in the country.
+In addition, the Philippines has one of the lowest per capita car ownership in the region, and consequently, among the lowest fuel consumption in the region, at 1.6 bbl and 1.3 bbl per capita in 2019 and 2020, respectively.
+The Company believes this presents potential room for growth that Philippine fuel retailers can capitalize upon.